LIMN

 1. Pitch

 We invite potential guest editors to pitch ideas for issues to the Limn editorial collective.
 This short pitch should clearly engage with our mission: curating conversations that illuminate – or limn – a contemporary problem differently.
 Pitches should introduce the central problem, explain your angle or intervention, and list potential contributors (ideally from a variety of fields and career stages).
-The editorial collective meets twice a year (January and May) to evaluate pitches for our next publication cycle.
+The editorial collective meets twice a year to evaluate pitches for our next publication cycle.
 We aim to send out decisions within three weeks of the meeting.

 2. Prompt

-Successful pitches will be assigned an internal editor from the Limn collective, who will work with guest editors to transform their pitch into a prompt that will ultimately be sent out to prospective contributors.
+Successful pitches will be assigned one or two internal editors from the Limn collective, who will work with guest editors to transform their pitch into a prompt that will ultimately be sent out to prospective contributors.
 Serving as a catalyst of Limn’s unique mode of collaboration, the prompt is an invitation to reconceptualize or reframe the problem at hand.
 At this stage, the internal and guest editors will work to expand and diversify the list of contributors (typically 10–15).
 We expect the crafting of the prompt and list to be an iterative process spanning roughly a month of collaboration between the Limn editors and guest editors.

 3. Create